 a.
 Software not bought as part of an original system - These items should be charged to supplies; account codes in the 711 or 715 range.

 b.
 Software licenses, service contracts, and maintenance agreements - These items should be charged to maintenance account codes in the 716 range.

 d.
 Moving items from one USNH location to another.

 e.
-Repair costs may be capitalized if the repair will add more than one year to the equipment's useful life or the cost significantly increases the value of the equipment (see B.1.c Cost of Purchased Equipment above).
+Repair costs unless the repair will add more than one year to the equipment’s useful life or the cost significantly increases the value of the equipment (see B.1.c Cost of Purchased Equipment above).

-3. Flight Parts: Flight parts are prototypes or deliverables bought on federal contracts.
+3. Sponsor Deliverable Equipment: Sponsor Deliverable Equipment are prototypes or deliverables bought on federal contracts.
 These items are not capitalized as they do not meet the useful-life test.
-As noted above, account code 740010 is used for flight part expenditures.
+As noted above, account code 740010 is used for these expenditures.